 |http://vusb.wikidot.com/project:hidbootflas||The Flash Tool is an unmodified version of the original V_USB HIDBootFlash.
 This tool is used to flash devices using firmware 1.x.
-NOTE: do to the GLP license I left this unmodified.
-So make sure to update the Product ID to the image shown below.|
+NOTE: do to the GLP license this has been left unmodified.
+So make sure to update the Product ID as shown in the image.
+16d0 0a5f

 Also available is a linux Binary no GUI.